Stencil: Micro- and nanostencil

 Stencils are also used in micro- and nanotechnology, as miniature shadow masks through which material can be deposited, etched or ions implanted onto a substrate.
 These stencils are usually made out of thin (100-500 nm) low-stress Silicon nitride (SiN) in which apertures are defined by various lithographic techniques (e. g. electron beam, photolithography).

 Stencil lithography has unique advantages compared to other patterning techniques: it does not require spinning of a uniform layer of resist (therefore patterns can be created on 3D topographies) and it does not involve any heat or chemical treatment of the substrate (like baking, developing and removing the resist).
 Thus it allows a wide range of substrates (e.g. flexible, surface-treated) and materials (e. g. organics) to be used.

 The three-dimensional shape of a structure deposited using a micro- or nano-stencil can be predicted by modelling.
 This has been experimentally verified.

 Other stencil forms

 Screen printing

 A stencil technique is employed in screen printing which uses a tightly woven mesh screen coated in a thin layer of emulsion to reproduce the original image.
 As the stencil is attached to the screen, a contiguous template is not necessary.

 Airbrushing

 A stencil used in airbrushing called a frisket is pressed directly on the artwork.
 It can be used to control or contain overspray, create sharp or complex shapes, but is not designed to be used more than once.

 Wall stencils

-Wall stencils - to decorate walls and ceilings or create your own repeat for an overall modern wall pattern effect.
+Wall stencils are used to decorate walls and ceilings.